-Local inventory ads are designed to surface local product and store information to users when the item they're searching for is available nearby.
-Local inventory ads are available for retailers who have local brick and mortar business locations in Australia, Austria, Brazil, Canada, Denmark, France, Germany, Japan, Netherlands, Norway, Sweden, Switzerland, the UK, and the US
+The local inventory ads feature is designed to surface local product and store information to users when the item they're searching for is available nearby.
+It's available for retailers who have local brick and mortar business locations in Australia, Austria, Brazil, Canada, Denmark, France, Germany, Japan, Netherlands, Norway, Sweden, Switzerland, the UK, and the US

 To participate in local inventory ads, you must adhere to Shopping ads policies and the following exceptions and additions.